nest/nest-simulator/doc/htmldoc/troubleshooting.rst

 **If the error still persists**, you may have more than one installation of the <package>.
 A conflict may occur between different package binaries:
-Your system may prefentially choose a system-wide installation of a package (e.g., /usr/bin/<package>), rather than a local environment installation (e.g., /home/user/ENV/bin/<package>).
+Your system may preferentially choose a system-wide installation of a package (e.g., /usr/bin/<package>), rather than a local environment installation (e.g., /home/user/ENV/bin/<package>).